The Mass of the Neutrinos: Modified Dirac Equation

 (\ref{4.59}) finally leads to

 where $a = l$ is the length of the lattice, this being the desired result. (\ref{4.62}) shows that $\alpha$ in (\ref{5He3}) is positive.
 We have used the above analysis more to indicate that in the Fermionic case, the sign of $\alpha$ is positive.
 A rigid lattice structure imposes restrictions on the spacetime - for example homogeneity and isotropy.
 Such restrictions are not demanded by the author's model of fuzzy spacetime, and we use the lattice model more as a computational device (Cf. ref.\cite{uof}).
 This leads to a modification of the Dirac and Klein-Gordon equations at ultra high energies (Cf.ref.\cite{uof,ijtp2,ijmpe2}).
 It may be remarked that proposals like equation (\ref{5He3}) have been considered by several authors based on phenomenological considerations (Cf. refs.\cite{kif}-\cite{cam}).
-Our approach however, has been fundamental rather than phenomenological.\\ Once we consider a discrete spacetime structure, the energy momentum relation, gets modified \cite{cu,mont} and we have,
+Our approach however, has been fundamental rather than phenomenological.
+In any case, modified Hamiltonians like (\ref{5He3}) have been considered by other authors like Glashow and Coleman, though from a purely phenomenological angle.\\ Once we consider a discrete spacetime structure, the energy momentum relation, gets modified \cite{cu,mont} and we have,

 $l$ being the minimum length interval, which could be the Planck length or more generally the Compton length.
 Let us now consider the Dirac equation

 If we include the extra effect shown in (\ref{6ce1}) we get